notverygoodatpython/service-stopper/README.md

 # Installation Instructions
 You can use the standalone or the python prerequisite version.
 ## Standalone
+Just follow this link: https://mega.nz/#!TfIhWIbC

+And use this key: !YN-9xQgL0aiZ1mW8HKIVDY2cK0pXB_yWUl9lp1TuMvI

+Extract, and enjoy! (use the exe)
 ## Python Prerequisite
 You must have installed Python 3 (https://www.python.org/downloads/) and nircmd (http://www.nirsoft.net/utils/nircmd.html) (download links are at the very bottom of the page).